PAPD: Port Arthur man confesses to shooting man in his driveway, saying video made him turn himself in - Port Arthur News

 The stolen truck was located a short time later at Stonegate Manor Apartments.

-Hebert said police developed a person of interest — Knatt — who voluntarily came to the Port Arthur Police Department to give a confession stating he was the shooter.
+Hebert said police identified a person of interest — Knatt — who voluntarily came to the Port Arthur Police Department to give a confession stating he was the shooter.

 “The investigators have been working tirelessly on this case along with our crime scene technicians,” Hebert said.
 “They did a fantastic job.”